 Easily onboard your remote talent in Sweden through our Employer of Record (EOR) solution.
 Our subsidiaries and network partners make this process fast and 100% compliant.

-Sweden is located in Northern Europe bordering the Baltic Sea, Gulf of Bothnia, Kattegat, and Skagerrak.
-Neighboring countries include Finland and Norway.
+Sweden is located in Northern Europe, bordering the Baltic Sea, the Gulf of Bothnia, the Kattegat, and the Skagerrak.
+Neighbouring countries include Finland and Norway.
 It is a Scandinavian nation with thousands of coastal islands and inland lakes, along with vast boreal forests and glaciated mountains.
-Its principal cities, the eastern capital Stockholm and southwestern Gothenburg and Malmö, are all coastal.
-With an area of 450,295 square kilometers, Sweden is the largest country in Northern Europe.
+Its principal cities, the eastern capital Stockholm and the southwestern Gothenburg and Malmö, are all coastal.
+With an area of 450,295 square kilometres, Sweden is the largest country in Northern Europe.

 *Please note that the official currency is the currency of remuneration when employed through WorkMotion in Sweden.